Spaces:

 raise ValueError("ANTHROPIC_API_KEY environment variable is not set")

-# If no specific errors found, fix the entire code using refine
+# Fix the entire code using refine

 try: